Centre Pompidou - Beaubourg National Museum of Modern Art in Paris

-||Centre Pompidou Opening Times
+Centre Pompidou Opening Times

-Until 11pm (for temporary exhibitions on level 6 only)
+Thursdays, late night opening until 11 pm (for temporary exhibitions on level 6 only)

 Please note: Last entry is 1 hour before closing.